Events in Barcelona Comment

 Diada Nacional de Catalunya

-On September 11th, Catalans celebrate the Diada Nacional de Catalunya, or La Diada, the National Day of Catalonia.
-It’s a holiday where Catalans take to the streets to demonstrate their desire for independence and their commitment to their own culture and traditions.
-Below you’ll find what to expect from this day and the program for this year’s Diada.
+On September 11, Catalans celebrate the Diada Nacional de Catalunya, commonly known as La Diada, the national holiday of Catalonia.
+On this day, Catalans take to the streets in large numbers to express their desire for independence and to uphold their culture and traditions.
+Here, you will find an overview of what to expect and what activities are taking place around this event in Barcelona.

 La Diada